• Recipes

 Equipment

-• Stick/immersion blender or similar, or use a potato masher
+• immersion stick blender or food processor optional, as can just use a potato masher or omit blending

 Ingredients

-• 2 cans chopped tomatoes 400grams/15 oz cans [can use canned plum tomatoes or passata otherwise known as sieved tomato sauce]
+• 2 cans chopped tomatoes [diced tomatoes] [400grams, 14 oz cans, or use canned plum tomatoes or 800grams, 28oz passata otherwise known as sieved tomato sauce]

-• 500 millilitres vegan stock/broth hot, use a tomato based one if available
+• 500 millilitres vegetable stock [hot, use a tomato based one if available]

-• ¼ teaspoon mustard powder or 1 teaspoon prepared mustard from a jar/bottle/ or 2 teaspoons soya sauce
+• ¼ teaspoon mustard powder [or 1 teaspoon prepared mustard from a jar or bottle or replace with 2 teaspoons soy sauce]

 Instructions

-• Add all the ingredients, except the optional plant milk, to a saucepan.
-Season with ½-¾ teaspoon of salt and some black pepper.
+Pour in the vegetable stock and season with ½-¾ teaspoon of salt and some black pepper.

 • Bring the soup to the boil, lower the heat, and simmer for 15 minutes.

-• Blend with a stick/immersion blender or similar.
-Or use a potato masher to crush the tomatoes into the soup.
+Or use a potato masher to crush the tomatoes into the soup, or leave the soup chunky if preferred.

-• Check the seasoning and add extra salt, pepper and possibly a little sugar if necessary.
+• Check the seasoning and add extra salt & black pepper and possibly a little sugar if necessary.
+Sometimes cans of tomatoes can taste more tinny or acidic than others and a little sugar helps!

-• Optional: drizzle a little vegan cream over each serving or leave a space at the top of each soup mug or bowl to pour in some plant milk.
+• Optional: Drizzle a little vegan cream over each serving or leave a space at the top of each soup mug or bowl to pour in some plant-based milk.
 Stir the milk through the soup.

 Notes